 - Do you believe that this person understands how to run a safe and welcoming event for their community?

-- Visit the candidate’s profile.
-(If you cannot find them, have the candidate check their privacy settings, or send you a direct link to their profile)
+- Visit the Rules Advisor’s profile.
+(If you cannot find them, ask them to update their privacy settings, or send you a direct link to their profile.)

-- Type your endorsement, and click “Submit Review”.
+- Type your endorsement, then click “Submit Review.”